TimJentzsch/bevy_complex_repo/README.md

 ## Usage

-If you are using VS Code, it's recommended to open the project as a workspace via `complex-repo.code-workspace`.
+If you are using VS Code, it's recommended to open the project as a workspace via `bevy_complex_repo.code-workspace`.
 This makes it easier to test the different Cargo workspaces contained in the project.